maven-flow/merge/README.md

 # Maven Flow Merge

 A GitHub action for merging Maven projects developed according to [Maven Flow](https://nvie.com/posts/a-successful-git-branching-model/).
-It's aim is to automatically resolve GIT merge conflicts in changelog files and Maven project files (`pom.xml`) which arrise when using this approach.
+It's aim is to automatically resolve GIT merge conflicts in changelog files and Maven project files (`pom.xml`) which arise when using this approach.

 ## The Problem With Merging Changelogs And POM Files